 A good customer relationship management (CRM) tool helps you maximize the effectiveness of the sales process.
 This gives you and your employees the right tools to save information about every interaction with customers and prospects.

-This can involve integrating multiple sales channels, including on- and off-line channels.
+This can involve integrating multiple sales channels, including online and offline channels.
 Whatever it looks like for your company, make sure you’re managing those customer relations – they’re an important part of the lead management process.

 3. Follow the Sources

 People hear about your product or service from different sources.
 It might be a referral, an online ad, or a different ad form.
-Tracking where your leads come from helps you figure out what works for advertising, and what methods could be replaced.
+Tracking where your leads come from helps determine what works for advertising, and what methods could be replaced.

 It’s also important to target the source of your leads and the following process so you can figure out other things, like how many times customer contact should be made to get results.
-If you can’t track the process all the way back to the source, you can’t really understand the way the lead generation process works.
+If you can’t track the process back to the source, you can’t really understand how the lead generation process works.

 4. Follow Up Fast